Pranavjeet-Naidu/CfUN/jel/notes.md

   -here we use TCSAFLUSH for when -> basically makes changes to the struct after all the output is written and then discards the input

 - iscntrl() -> test whether something is a control char(nonprintable chars)

+-//ISIG is for Ctrl-C,Z
+  //IEXTEN is for V,O
+ICRNL -> Ctrl-M